hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-home.md

 ## Introduction

-There are many ways to do DevOps with Salesforce, each of them have their advantages and inconvenients, like showed in the following comparison table.
+There are many ways to do DevOps with Salesforce, each of them have their advantages and inconveniences, like showed in the following comparison table.

 ![](assets/images/devops-comparison.png){ align=center }